scalar-labs/scalardb-samples/spring-data-sample/README.md

 The following five transactions are implemented in this sample application:

 1. Getting customer information
-3. Placing an order.
-An order is paid by a credit card.
-It first checks if the amount of the money of the order exceeds the credit limit.
-If the check passes, it records order histories and updates the `credit_total`
+2. Placing an order by credit card (checks if the cost of the order is below the credit limit, then records order history and updates the `credit_total` if the check passes)
-4. Getting order information by order ID
+3. Getting order information by order ID
-5. Getting order information by customer ID
+4. Getting order information by customer ID
-6. Repayment.
-It reduces the amount of `credit_total`.
+5. Repayment (reduces the amount in the `credit_total`)

 ### Configuration

-The configurations for the sample Spring Boot application is as follows:
+Configurations for the sample Spring Boot application are as follows:

 ```application.properties
 spring.datasource.driver-class-name=com.scalar.db.sql.jdbc.SqlJdbcDriver